Davospike/segpSPA/The_Process/SystemImplementation.md

 Our reasons for using Git and GitHub, concerning the Agile software development approach, are best outlined below.

 We needed developers in the team to tackle tasks individually (alongside some pair programming).
 This allows for specialisation across team members, so they can focus on specific features in efficient manour.
 Key to this was organising *who* builds *what*.
-Discussions of this sort took place in team meetings, and are generally outlined in the meeting logs (front end and back end).
+Discussions of this sort took place in team meetings, and are generally outlined in the meeting logs (front-end and back-end).
 GitHub's utilisation of **branches** effectively allowed us to adopt this methodology in our approach.

 #### Branching